 Tea culture abounds in South Africa.
 It’s a tradition brought to the former British Colony by the English.
 A proper high tea is genteel, and as such is served amid a similarly precious palette.
 Most notably one of soft greens, dusty pinks, and accents of black and white.
 The color influences of tea rooms, reminiscent of establishments such as Ladurée, throughout the design world is a topic we’ve touched upon before.

 Belmond Mount Nelson Hotel

 Cape Town, in particular, embodies this color palette.
 Take inspiration from the plants, wallpaper, fabrics and tile floors at the iconic Belmond Mount Nelson Hotel to evoke this classic vibe.
-Mix Palm Frond (DE5522), Golf Course (DE5601), Spring Fields (DE5619), Ladylike (DE5121), Black (DEA187) and White (DEW380).
+Mix Palm Frond (DE5522), Golf Course (DE5601), Spring Fields (DE5619), Ladylike (DE5121), Black (DEA002) and Warm White (DEW380).
 And should you want to create a particularly eye-catching version of your own tea room, go even bolder with your selection of pinks and greens.

 Shopping the markets of Cape Town and Johannesburg, you’ll encounter a wealth of textiles and a kaleidoscope of colors.
 Make no mistake about it, these colors are rich, saturated hues, sure to catch the eye of any passerby.

 The below array of Dunn-Edwards Paint colors can help you pay homage to clothing textiles found throughout South Africa’s craft markets.